ebidel/filer.js/README.md

 filer.js
 =======

-filer.js is a wrapper library for the [HTML5 Filesystem API](http://dev.w3.org/2009/dap/file-system/pub/FileSystem/), an API which enables web applications to read and write files and folders to to its own sandboxed filesystem.
+filer.js is a [fully tested](master/tests) wrapper library for the [HTML5 Filesystem API](http://dev.w3.org/2009/dap/file-system/pub/FileSystem/),
+an API which enables web applications to read and write files and folders to to its own sandboxed filesystem.